latextemplates/scientific-thesis-cover/README.md

-# About
+# Cover page for works at the University of Stuttgart, Computer Science

-Unofficial LaTeX package for the required **cover page** for work at the University of Stuttgart, Computer Science.

-This package is a replacement for the old diplomtitel.sty
+Unofficial LaTeX package for the required **cover page** for works at the University of Stuttgart, Computer Science.
+This package is a replacement for the old `diplomtitel.sty`.

-If you  need a full-blown template, head over to https://github.com/latextemplates/uni-stuttgart-computer-science-template.
-An index page of available templates is available at http://latextemplates.github.io/.

-In case you find `uni-stuttgart-cs-cover.sty` outdated, fetch the latest version from https://github.com/latextemplates/uni-stuttgart-computer-science-template/blob/template/uni-stuttgart-cs-cover.sty.
+<p style="color:#00ccff">This is <strong>not recommended</strong> to be used.</p>

+Please go to <https://github.com/latextemplates/scientific-thesis-template> and use the full thesis template.

 ## Features